Analysis and X-ray tomography: X-ray tomography of vector fields

 In one dimension scalar functions and vector fields are essentially the same object, but the solenoidal injectivity requires less than full injectivity.
 The conclusion might be surprising: we have no injectivity for scalars, but we do have solenoidal injectivity for vector fields.

 \begin{ex} Consider the one-dimensional set $(0,1)$ or its closure.
 What does it mean if the X-ray transform is solenoidally injective on this space?
 Prove this solenoidal injectivity. \end{ex}

 \begin{bex} Use the tools of section~\ref{sec:torus} to prove solenoidal injectivity on the torus~$\T^n$, $n\geq2$, for smooth vector fields.
 You can write a vector field on~$\T^n$ as a function $f\colon\T^n\times\R^n\to\C$ which is linear in the second variable.
-You will need the lemma that if a linear function $\phi\colon\R^n\to\C$ vanishes in all directions orthogonal to $k\in\R^n$, then there is $a\in\C$ so that $\phi(v)=ak\cdot v$. \end{bex}
+You will need the lemma that if a linear function $\phi\colon\R^n\to\C$ vanishes in all directions orthogonal to $k\in\R^n$, then there is $a\in\C$ so that $\phi(v)=ak\cdot v$.
+It may help (or confuse) to look at~\cite{I:torus} where this is done in more generality.

+As before, solenoidal injectivity on a domain $\Omega\subset\R^2$ follows.
+What changes in this transition from a result on the torus to a result on the plane in comparison to the scalar case? \end{bex}